CathalDwyer7/MyShellInC/manual/readme.md

 Welcome to MyShell, a simple command-line shell program designed to help you interact with your computer more effectively.
 MyShell provides a user-friendly interface for executing commands, managing files, and controlling processes on your system.
 Whether you're a beginner to UNIX-like systems or an experienced user, MyShell offers an intuitive and efficient way to work with your computer.

 //Getting Started
-To use MyShell, simply open your terminal or command prompt and navigate to the directory where the MyShell executable is located.
+To use MyShell, simply open your terminal or command prompt and navigate to the directory where the makefile is located.
+Type make to create the shell executable.
 You can then start MyShell by typing ./bin/myshell and pressing Enter.

 Basic Commands
 MyShell supports a variety of basic commands that you can use to perform common tasks.
 Here are some of the most commonly used commands: